wcharczuk/microscope/README.md

 ```microscope
 greaterthan("2014-05-01", "datetime", "yyyy-MM-dd");
 ```
-Note: the format tells the parser how to evaluate the argument date. if that format fails for the input date, it'll try a regular parse.
+Note: the format tells the parser how to evaluate the argument date.
+If that format fails for the input date, it'll try a regular parse.

 Example Usage: